Nose Surgery (Rhinoplasty)

 Although you will be mobile immediately following your rhinoplasty, you will want to arrange for someone to drive you home after surgery and to help around the house for a day or two.

 HOW IS IT DONE

 Most rhinoplasties are performed on an out-patient basis and usually take an hour or two depending on the extent of the correction.
 The procedure is commonly performed under a local or general anesthetic, depending on the patient and surgeon preferences.

-Different surgeons prefer different surgical techniques.
-Some surgeons will use a “closed” technique, where the incisions are made inside the rim of the nostrils.
-Others make their incision across the base of the nostrils and nose (the “open” technique).
-This technique may be used in more complicated cases, because the surgeon can more easily see the surgical area.
+There are Different surgical techniques.
+Sometimes a “closed” technique will be used, where the incisions are made inside the rim of the nostrils.
+Other times an “open” techinique will be used, where an incision is made across the base of the nostrils and nose the “open” technique may be used in more complicated cases.

 A lightweight splint may be placed on the nose for several days after to help maintain its new shape and for protection.
-Dr. Vincent may also use nasal picks inside the nose to stabilize the septum – the dividing wall between the air passages.
+Your surgeon may also use nasal picks inside the nose to stabilize the septum – the dividing wall between the air passages.
 These will be removed in about two days.

 After surgery, you’re likely to have swelling and bruising around your nose and eyes.
 This will peak and begin to subside after the second or third day.
 Using cold compresses and keeping your head elevated will help reduce this swelling and it should almost be unnoticeable after two weeks or so.
 A little bleeding is also common during the first few days.
 Any bruising will fade after a week or so and discoloration will usually disappear in two or three weeks.
 Camouflage cosmetics can be used to cover the discoloration after the first day or two.

 All splints, packing and stitches – if they’re not dissolved – will be removed usually by the end of one week, but they can be removed in up to three weeks, depending on your condition.